Chapter 8.05

 8.05.050 Enforcement.

 Upon presentation of proper credentials, the enforcement officer may, with the consent of the owner or occupier of a building or premises, or pursuant to a lawfully issued inspection warrant, enter at reasonable times any building or premises subject to the consent or warrant to perform the duties imposed by this chapter.
+The enforcement officer may also visually observe the premises from adjoining property without the consent of the owner or occupier of the property in order to perform the duties imposed by this chapter.
 (Ord.
+1014 § 2, 2024; Ord.
 679 § 2, 1993)

 8.05.060 Investigation and notice of violation.

-A. The enforcement officer shall investigate any activity, premises, structure or property which the enforcement officer reasonably believes violates this chapter.
+A. The enforcement officer may investigate any activity, premises, structure or property which the enforcement officer reasonably believes violates this chapter.

 C. The notice of violation shall contain a statement of the following: